 - No dogs are allowed on site – even the best-behaved dogs can frighten wildlife and disrupt habitats.

-- No alcohol is allowed at Walthamstow Wetlands which is a Thames Water operational site as well as a nature reserve.
+- No alcohol is allowed at Walthamstow Wetlands as it is a Thames Water operational site as well as a nature reserve.

 - No paddling, swimming or sitting near water's edge.

-- The Larder Cafe at The Engine House will remain open from 10:30 - 4:30pm, with seating available inside and out on the rear terrace.
+- The Larder Cafe at The Engine House will remain open from9:30 - 3:45pm, with seating available inside and out on the rear terrace.
+Takeaway only from 3:30 -3:45.

 - No BBQs are permitted onsite to avoid the risk of fire.